faeezshaikh/EZLicense/README.md

 ## How we built it
 In Typescript using Angular & Firebase.
+Its a PWA (Progressive Web App) that can be in

 ## Challenges we ran into
 Finding where to limit the scope of the MVP.